sheldonucr/ucr-eecs168-lab/lab2/README.md

 ## Introduction

-In this tutorial, you will learn how to draw custom IC layout and simulate your design using 90nm technology in Synopsys Custom Design Tools.
-This tutorial includes the detail steps of schematic, layout, and simulation of designs.
+In this tutorial, you will learn how to draw custom IC layout and simulate your design using 90nm technology with Synopsys Custom Design Tools.
+This tutorial includes the detailed steps of schematic, layout, and simulation of designs.

 ## Part 5: Creating Layout (continues from lab1)

-To design a layout, you need to be familiar with the Lamba-based rules design.
-This helps you save your time for design cycle and debugging Design Rules Check (DRC) errors.
+To design a layout, you need to be familiar with the Lamba-based rules.
+This helps you save time for design cycle and debugging Design Rules Check (DRC) errors.
 For Synopsys PDK, you can access 90nm technology we are currently using in the following location at `/usr/local/synopsys/pdk/SAED_PDK90nm/documents/SAED_90_Design_Rule.pdf` at `bender.engr.ucr.edu`.
 You can download this file to your desktop using a file transfer application (WinSCP, Filezilla) or use the network drive and then use your computer's pdf viewer.

+Run the following command in your 'eecs168' folder through Putty/xterm:

 ```
 cp /usr/local/synopsys/pdk/SAED_PDK90nm/documents/SAED_90_Design_Rule.pdf SAED_90_Design_Rule.pdf
 ```

-It is recommended that you keep running and check with DRC tool for your layout design while you design.
+It is recommended that you keep checking your layout with the DRC tool while you design.
 In this tutorial you just sequentially design first and then check your DRC later.
-However, in practice, you need to keep checking your DRC with layout to find errors earlier and correct your errors and mistakes.
+However, in practice, you need to keep checking your layout to find errors earlier and correct the mistakes.

 __Be careful not to submit your lab report with any DRC or LVS errors.__

-Start with Custom Designer.
+Start with Custom Compiler.
 Type `cdesigner&` and open your design from lab1 you finished.
-Go to file-> New -> CellView on your Custom Designer Console.
+Go to file-> New -> CellView on your Custom Compiler Console.
 You need to make sure the name of the cell is the same as the schematic cell.
 Now, it is inverter (refer Fig.1), so click OK and the new layout workspace will be popup (refer Fig. 2)

 ![fig1](images/fig1.png)